You’re sitting in class, listening to your professor.

-3. Heavy Use of References and Quotations
+3. Academic English Writing Has Lots of References and Quotations

 If you’ve ever read an academic paper, you may’ve noticed that there were a lot of quotes.
 You’ll find that academic English often references other writers.
 Your professors will often reference others in their lectures, as well.